firmanJS/firmanJS/README.md

 ----
 Hi, I'm [Firman Abdul Hakim](https://firmanjs.github.io), but you can call me **firman or fim**.

-I'm a Backend Developer from Sukabumi :heart:, **4.5 years of coding** 🧐 :computer:.
+I'm a Backend Developer from Sukabumi :heart: 🧐 :computer:.

 ----